believemanasseh/webo/README.md

 - Real-time messaging
 - Voice/video live calls
-- Engage with various creatives through the Pods service.
+- Engage with mutuals and non-mutuals through the Pods service.
 - Monetise your posts
+- Highly configurable pods

 ## How to contribute